theGreaterFool42/plantApp/README.md

 manages the postgres database

+Currently the measurement data is pageable.
+But in future the data shouldn't be sorted by pages, but by actual dates.

 ## vue frontend

 displays all your plants in neat cards and shows the data from the db